Highlighting key security features to boost customer trust

 Guard simplified

-To simplify Guard’s complexity, we mapped features to three core goals: protecting, detecting, and responding to threats.
-While Access focused only on prevention, Guard introduces new detection and response capabilities.
+To simplify Guard’s complexity, I mapped features to three core features: protecting, detecting, and responding to threats.

 Protect